 You’ll also have the opportunity to take your exams after schools and colleges re-open, probably in the autumn or summer 2021.

 At the moment it's not clear how taking your exams later could affect an application to start uni this year.

 Confirming your place

-If you've accepted a conditional offer, there's a chance we’ll confirm your place at uni a little earlier than 13 August.
-And if you don't get the grades needed, you may also be able to apply through Clearing earlier too.
+If you've accepted a conditional offer, we'll confirm your place at uni on 13 August.

 Unconditional offers made by universities remain Unconditional.
 These offers are unaffected by exam cancellations due to the coronavirus outbreak.

 Right now, we're working with everyone involved – including UCAS, exam boards and the Government – to figure out how the admissions process will work for students who want to start in autumn 2020.